 the turtle in flour.
 In a large, heavy-bottomed saucepot over high heat, melt

-and brown the turtle pieces, about 10 to 12 minutes.
+the butter and brown the turtle pieces, about 10 to 12 minutes.
 Remove the turtle from pan and allow to cool enough to handle.
 Deglaze

 the pan with red wine